imorpha/notes/content/References/Improved Translation of “Communications with Zettelkastens” • Zettelkasten Method.md

 - Something will seep away.
 Some notes you will never see again.
 On the other hand, there are preferred hubs, cluster formations, and parts with which you work more often than with others.
 There will be large projected idea complexes that are never realised; and there are minor ideas that enrich themselves and accumulate; starting at a subsidiary part of the text, [6](#fn6) and tending to dominate the system. ^91fe24e6

-- To summarise: this technique ensures that the order – which is just _pro forma_ – does not become a mental straightjacket, but adapts itself to the thought development.
+- To summarise: this technique ensures that the order – which is just _pro forma_ – does not become a mental straightjacket, but adapts itself to the thought development. ^2df0944b

-Knowledge theory has given up the assumption of “privileged concepts” that function as axiomatic foundations to control the logical value of other concepts or propositions.
-[7](#fn7) Similarly, you must give up the assumption that there are privileged places, notes of special and knowledge-ensuring quality. ^03d9f6b8
+- Knowledge theory has given up the assumption of “privileged concepts” that function as axiomatic foundations to control the logical value of other concepts or propositions.
+[7](#fn7) Similarly, you must give up the assumption that there are privileged places, notes of special and knowledge-ensuring quality. ^01e76582

 - Each note is just an element that gets its value from being a part of a network of references and cross-references in the system.
 A note that is not connected to this network will get lost in the Zettelkasten, and will be forgotten by the Zettelkasten. ^b6ba4632

+- III. ^2e47c58e

 - The Zettelkasten needs a couple of years to reach critical mass.
 Until then, it is merely a container from which you get what you put in.
 This changes with increasing size and complexity. ^6f4a73d0